osamuaoki/bss/README.md

 should manually mount using "/etc/fstab" for all subvolumes under the subvolume to run "revert" operation and manage them separately to keep the system recoverable since the snapshot operation isn't recursive.

+Although this "bss" focuses on btrfs, there is minimal upport for ext2/ext3 (this includes ext4) for "bss copy ..." without using the snapshot.

 Copyright 2022 Osamu Aoki <osamu@debian.org>, GPL 2+
 <!---